 And you know what?
 They did it again.
-Obsession is again different from Lights Out.
-I would say more varied.
-Also a bit less focus on Paul Raymond‘s keyboard interludes that became famous in tracks like Love to Love in the aforementioned album.
+Obsession is again different from Lights Out with some more variation.
+Mogg put a bit less focus on Paul Raymond‘s keyboard interludes that became famous in tracks like Love to Love in the aforementioned album.
 I am still having shivers down my spine listening to that one.
-Mind you, he is still there on keyboard and at stellar levels.
+Mind you, he is still there on the keyboard and at stellar levels.

 How to describe Obsession better?

-The album is more rounded and mature.
-But also less scratchy – well – with a tad less character and spice.
-Feels like a burner went out of action on this BBQ grill of theirs.
-But a very small burner at that – I admit
+The album for sure gained in maturity.
+Some of that scratchiness went down the drain, and that is a good thing.
+Yet again, Obsession also lost a pound or two on character and spice, and that’s a pity.
+This feels like a burner went out of action on this BBQ grill of theirs.
+But a very small burner at that – I admit.

-Phil Mogg presents himself with a swagger not known before, kind of throwing a stone or two into this mighty sauce of this here fish stew with spicy curry sauce.
+Phil Mogg presents himself with a swagger not known before, kind of throwing a stone or two into this mighty fish stew with spicy curry sauce.
 Very well done – I love the change.
 This was the kind of thing we wanted to see at that time.
 It appears that Mogg/Schenker functioned well on Obsession.

-The courage to move out of their comfort zone – almost going progressive on me – is probably the main achievement of the band in Obsession.
+The courage to move out of their comfort zone – almost going progressive on me – is probably the main achievement of the band on Obsession.
 However, the loss of crunch and the lack of crusty tunes found in its predecessor I still deplore to this day.
-For some reason the record comes across as just a little too smooth, even if there is a helluva lot good stuff in this short 36 minute piece of vinyl.
+For some reason, the record comes across as just a little too smooth, even if there is a helluva lot of good stuff in this short 36-minute piece of vinyl.

 Does this turn Obsession into a bad record?

 Indeed not.
 However, the record starts off with a somewhat palsy Only You can Rock Me.
 And yes, you purists, I really mean it.
 This could have been so much better.
-Only Mr Schenker and his guitar prowess saved it and brought it back up again.
-It is too smooth to be really good.
+Only Mr. Schenker and his guitar prowess saved the track and brought it back up again.
 I am missing the juice, the oomph, the power.
-Something to sing along on a long beery evening.
-But again, not bad in itself.
-But I cannot help the vision of someone cruising along Malibu highway at night, blazing away with this song in a convertible with a Piña Colada in his or her hand, feeling cool.
-See what I mean?

-And then, when you think that they got it made, there comes along this – I don’t know how to call it – horror of my lost dreams.
+And then, when you think that they got it made, this – thing appears on yer mighty tracklist.
 What were they thinking with Arbory Hill?
-This is of the same vein than Lipstick Traces on Phenomenon.
-Totally disconnected from the reality of the record, not sure of rhyme or reason.
+This is a track in the same vein as Lipstick Traces on Phenomenon.
+Totally disconnected from the reality of the record with no apparent rhyme or reason.
 But I guess nothing is ever useless.
-It can still serve as a bad example.
-A perfect dafuq moment.
+It can still serve as a bad example, right?

-But this is fortunately followed up with Ain’t no Baby – a mid tempo concoction with stellar riff interludes, kind of bluesy and laid back.
-And then a soft rock ballad called Looking Out for No 1.
-And this makes up in spades for the failure before.
+But fear naught.
+Ain’t no Baby, a mid-tempo concoction with its bluesy smooth swagger brought things quickly back up to speed, together with the soft rock ballad called Looking Out for No 1.
 Again, here we have proof that Hard Rock and Heavy Metal bands produce the best rock ballads.
-And then they throw in a reprise of the same song on the B side, instrumental – keyboard very prevalent.
-Born to Lose is another pretty good ballad – kind of the proof of the pudding.
-And what a solo towards the end.
+Born to Lose is another pretty good ballad with a pretty stellar solo towards the end.

-The remaining spots are taken by traditional, standard Hard Rock tunes, again delivered in this new, energetic style that seems to permeate the whole track list.
-If a choice needed to be made, I would vote for Hot’N’Ready as the best track of this pack – very cool Hard Rock.
+The remaining spots are taken by traditional, standard Hard Rock tunes, again delivered in this new, energetic style that seems to permeate the whole tracklist.
+If a choice needed to be made, I would vote for Hot’N’Ready as the best track of this pack.
 And you know what?
 Some of that series sounds like something Whitesnake might have produced.